-These tags are generated from the blog posts and projects you have shared on the site.
+These tags are generated from the stories and projects you have shared on the site.
 If you feel they are innaccurate, you can go back into the content you have created and change the tags there.
 The tags on your profile will reflect your updated tags on your content.

 What are the Health Journalism Fellowships?

-The Fellowships are all-expenses-paid programs offered by the Annenberg School to educate journalists on best practices in health journalism, with a particular focus on community health topics.
-These mini-fellowships or seminar series also provide mentoring on Fellowship projects that participants are required to complete as part of the program.
-To learn more about our current program offerings, click here or contact cahealth [at] usc [dot] edu.
+The Fellowships are all-expenses-paid programs offered by the USC Center for Health Journalism at the Annenberg School, the umbrella organization for our content site.
+The Center educates journalists on best practices in health journalism, with a particular focus on community health topics.
+These competitive fellowships also provide reporting grants of up to $10,000 and mentoring for six months on ambitious Fellowship projects that participants are required to complete as part of the program.
+To learn more about all of the Center for Health Journalism's current program offerings, click here or contact email@example.com.

 How do I apply for a fellowships program?

 If you a working professional journalist who regularly produces or writes for a news outlet, you are eligible to apply for our program.
 More specific criteria for each of our fellowship programs are outlined in the Fellowships section of our site.
 For application materials, check out the How to Apply page.
-Or write Martha Shirk at CAHealth (at) USC.edu with specific questions.
+Or write Martha Shirk at CAHealth@USC.edu with specific questions.

 How do I upload my fellowship project to the fellowship story showcase?
 (Fellows only)